-Finding a small Class A RV is easier than you may think.
-There are several under 32 feet long that are perfect for individuals, couples, or families.
+Love the Class A look and feel, but not the big bus size?
+Well, finding a small Class A RV is easier than you may think.
+There are several under 30 feet long that are perfect for individuals, couples, or families.
 They check all the boxes of a larger Class A in a smaller, more manageable package.

 We’ve highlighted seven of the best options on the market.
 Keep reading to find out why seeing the country through one of their big front windows is the makings of a great road trip.